Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

-A quick inspection (using Google Maps) tells us that it takes about 70 minutes to ride 26 stations in a line in the DC metro.\footnote{Figure \ref{fig:dcMetroMap} in the Appendix shows the DC metro map in 2012.} That is, 2.69 minutes per station on average.
-If we consider the four periods in the data as equally distributed, they each have 6 hours, that is, 360 minutes.
-That is, each inspector can potentially inspect 134 stations in each period.
-The DC metro network has 88 edges between stations.
-That is, each monitor could in principle pass 1.52 times through each edge during the period considered, if monitoring is uniformly distributed.
-If we have 30 inspectors, then each edge is inspected by 45.60 inspectors over the six hours period.
-So the total mass of inspectors to be distributed is $\lambda^{Total}=\sum_{(x,y) \in \mathcal{E}}\lambda_{(x,y)}=4,013$.
+Based on published travel times, it takes about 70 minutes to ride 26 stations in a line in the DC Metro, or roughly 2.69 minutes per station on average.
+If we consider the four periods in the data as equally distributed, each period covers 6 hours (360 minutes), so each inspector can potentially inspect 134 stations per period.
+The DC Metro network has 88 edges between stations, meaning each inspector could in principle pass 1.52 times through each edge during a period under uniform distribution.
+If we have 30 inspectors, then each edge is inspected by 45.60 inspectors over the six-hour period.
+The total mass of inspectors to be distributed is, therefore, $\lambda^{Total}=\sum_{(x,y) \in E}\lambda_{(x,y)}=4,013$.

-By using the number of passengers traveling from each origin and destination and the price for those trips, we can calculate what would be the revenue that the DC metro obtained, on average, in May, during each period of the day.
-Table \ref{table:TrafficAndRevenue2019Prices} shows the results of these calculations.
-We see that 729,110 subway trips are made on average per day, resulting in a daily revenue of $\pi^{Total}=\text{U}\$2,353,949.00$.
+By using the number of passengers traveling from each origin and destination and the price for those trips, we can calculate what would be the revenue that the DC Metro obtained, on average, in May, during each period of the day.
+Table~\ref{table:TrafficAndRevenue2019Prices} shows the results of these calculations.
+After excluding origin-destination pairs without a matching fare record---mainly same-station rows---the cleaned input layer covers 86 stations, 88 network edges, and 7,310 priced OD pairs.
+We see that 724,156 subway trips are made on average per day, resulting in a daily revenue of $\pi^{Total}=\text{US\$}2{,}353{,}948$.